kivanctezoren/ceng350-notes/350notes.md

     * Application systems: Specific functionality to meet some organization requirements.
     * Society: Laws, regulation, culture affecting operation of the system

+* **Holistic ("bütünsel") system design:** Consider other layers of socio-tehnical system for dependability.
+A failure in a layer should not propogate to others

+### Regulation & compliance

+* Companies developing safety-critical systems (e.g. nuclear systems, medical devices, air traffic systems) have to produce an extensive safety case showing that regulations are followed
+    * Sometimes as expensive to prepare documentation as to develop system itself

+## Redundancy & diversity

+* **Redundancy:** Keep multiple versions of critical components for backup

+* **Diversity:** Provide same functionality in multiple ways to lower chance of failure in the same way

+* Redundant and diverse components should be independent to avoid common ("ortak") failures